Are you in the US?

 Kastraki is located underneath the impressive Meteora rocks.
 A UNESCO World Heritage Site, this area has unusual and spectacular landscapes of immense monolithic pillars and hills like huge rounded boulders.
 Not only this but set upon these pinnacles of rock are 6 Eastern Orthodox monasteries (left from an original 24) built between the 14th and 16th centuries.
 They are a sight to behold and you will be seeing a lot of them on your next two days of walking.

 A local representative will meet you today at your hotel for an orientation meeting.

 Your walk today begins at the St Nicolas Monastery in Kastraki village, following the same old paths that the monks used to use.
-These trails wind their way through tall rocktowers and you will pass beneath the ruined Pantocrator Monastery on the north side of Dupiani Rock before ascending to the cliff top monasteries of Varlaam and Great Meteoro.
+These trails wind their way through tall rocktowers and you will pass beneath the ruined Pantocrator Monastery on the north side of Dupiani Rock before ascending to the clifftop monasteries of Varlaam and Great Meteoro.
 The latter is the oldest and biggest monastery and was called “the monastery that was suspended in the air”.
-Varlaam is the second biggest was built in the mid 14th century.
-If you wish you can visit inside these monasteries before back downhill into Kastraki.
+Varlaam is the second biggest, and was built in the mid 14th century.
+If you wish you can visit inside these monasteries before walking back downhill into Kastraki.

 Walk: 7 km

 Beginning in Kastraki, today’s walk takes you past hermit caves and the Rocks of the Holy Spirit before heading south and following the trail to the Holy Trinity Monastery.
 From here the views are captivating.
 140 steps will take you to the main monastery where you can see 16th century frescoes and 15th century wall-paintings, should you wish to venture inside.

 Take panoramic trails to the Roussanou Monastery, named after the hermit who settled here, and then directly back into Kastraki village.